View Sportsbooks, Odds and Promotions available in your state.

 College football players must also adapt to weather conditions when they step onto the field.
-To prepare for inclement weather, they make adjustments to their equipment, physical preparation, and game strategy.
+To prepare for inclement weather, they make adjustments to their equipment, physical preparation and game strategy.
 Here are some ways college football players prepare to play in adverse weather conditions:

-The National Weather Service releases weather forecasts for each game at least a week in advance.
-These forecasts include information about temperature, precipitation, and wind.
 Sportsbooks will consider factors like wind speed, the chance of rain, temperature and other factors for each individual game.
 All of these factors play a role in how college football odds are calculated.

 Playing in windy conditions can create problems for quarterbacks and give an edge to defensive backs.
-Strong winds, or a particular wind direction, can make it difficult for teams to pass the ball effectively, which can lead to a decrease in scoring.
+Strong winds or a particular wind direction, can make it difficult for teams to pass the ball effectively, which can lead to a decrease in scoring.
 As a result, betting odds may shift towards the under for the total points scored in the game.

 Wind Velocity | Impact on Quarterbacks | Impact on Defensive Backs |